Persecution of the Iraqi Turkmen by the Islamic State: Lead-up

-Genocide
+Persecution

-In June 2014, when IS's army first captured Talafar, it abducted 1,300 Iraqi Turkmen, around 700 men, 470 women and 130 children.
-The ITF stated that only 42 of the 1,300 abductees have returned, and the rest of them have not been seen again.
-300 Turkmen were massacred then.
+In June 2014, when IS's army first captured Tal Afar, it abducted 1,300 Iraqi Turkmen, around 700 men, 470 women and 130 children.
+The Iraqi Turkmen Front stated that only 42 of the 1,300 abductees have returned, and the rest of them have not been seen again, with reports that many of those kidnapped were subjected to sexual violence before being killed.
 Turkmen houses were burnt down, their livestock were stolen and many of them were forced to flee.
 In September 2014, at least 350,000 Turkmen, the majority of them were from Tal Afar, became displaced.
 They were in danger of dying of starvation.
-Since the attacks, around 90 percent of Talafar's Turkmens have fled, according to residents and local activists.
+Since the attacks, around 90 percent of Tal Afar's Turkmens have fled, according to residents and local activists.
 Mahdi al-Bayati, the former Iraqi Minister of Human Rights and a spokesperson for the Turkmen Rescue Foundation, claimed that the number of Turkmen refugees rose to 600,000 in February 2017.
 Mehdi al-Beyati also claimed that every Turkmen region's infrastructure was badly damaged by IS.
-In September 2014, the UN sent a team into Iraq to investigate the crimes, and Amnesty International presented evidence of the Islamic State committing acts of ethnic cleansing against Turkmens.
+In September 2014, the UN sent a team into Iraq to investigate the crimes, and Amnesty International presented evidence of the Islamic State committing acts of ethnic cleansing against minorities in northern Iraq, including Turkmen.
+Between June and December 2014, UNPO reported that 90% of the population of Tal Afar had fled, with 300 Iraqi Turkmen having been killed, and 500 more kidnapped.
+In total over 500,000 Turkmen were displaced due to the attacks.

 Many Islamic State militants were former soldiers in the Iraqi Army under Saddam Hussein, who had a history of massacring and persecuting Iraqi Turkmen.

-On 9 June, 15 Turkmen prisoners from Talafar were killed by IS in Mosul.
+On 9 June, 15 Turkmen prisoners from Tal Afar were killed by IS in Mosul.
 After the bombing of a Shia mosque in the same town, many people fled the city and nine refugees were killed.
-65 children from the Yezidi and Turkmen communities were left in an orphanage in Mosul, who were traumatized from witnessing their parents murder.
+65 children from the Yazidi and Turkmen communities were left in an orphanage in Mosul, who were traumatized from witnessing their parents' murders.
 Some of these children were sexually abused.
-Although the Islamic State committed genocide on Iraqi Turkmen and Yazidis at the same time with the same brutality, global attention had initially been on the Yazidi genocide.

 During the Fall of Mosul in June 2014, the Islamic State attacked the Turkish consulate of Mosul and kidnapped 49 diplomats.
 Ahmet Davutoğlu stated that "no one should try to test the limits of Turkey's strength", although the Islamic State ignored the warning and attacked Turkmen in Tal Afar on June 10, after capturing Mosul.
-Turkey did not respond to the attacks, which caused Turkish politicians from secular and nationalist groups to heavily criticize Recep Tayyip Erdoğan and Ahmet Davutoğlu, accusing them of having allowed the Iraqi Turkmen genocide.
+Turkey did not respond to the attacks, which caused Turkish politicians from secular and nationalist groups to heavily criticize Recep Tayyip Erdoğan and Ahmet Davutoğlu, accusing them of having allowed the persecution of Iraqi Turkmen.